-* New York Office on the Prevention of Domestic Violence’s page on Domestic Violence and Identity Theft
+* New York State Office for the Prevention of Domestic Violence

 If the abuser has accumulated debt in your name that has not been paid on a timely basis, there are some things you can do to dispute the debt in order to try to repair your credit score.
 However, depending on the factors in your specific situation, it may not always be possible to erase debt and to improve your credit score once the damage is done.